percona/everest-doc/docs/release-notes/Percona-Everest-1.1.0-(2024-08-02).md

 - [EVEREST-247](https://perconadev.atlassian.net/browse/EVEREST-247) - We've updated the Postgresql database icon on the UI for better clarity and visibility.

-- [EVEREST-1070](https://perconadev.atlassian.net/browse/EVEREST-1070) - We have updated the **restore** icon across Percona Everest for a consistent look.
+- [EVEREST-1070](https://perconadev.atlassian.net/browse/EVEREST-1070) - We've updated the **restore** icon across Percona Everest for a consistent look.

-- [EVEREST-1071](https://perconadev.atlassian.net/browse/EVEREST-1071)-We have introduced a **deleting** state that will persist until all resources belonging to that backup are removed.
+- [EVEREST-1071](https://perconadev.atlassian.net/browse/EVEREST-1071)- We've introduced a **deleting** state that will persist until all resources belonging to that backup are removed.

 - [EVEREST-1088](https://perconadev.atlassian.net/browse/EVEREST-1088) - Update technology column in DB list table